filcab/house-hunting/README.md

   ├── bookmarklet.js   # Unminified bookmarklet (Supports RightMove and OnTheMarket)
   ├── build.py         # Script that runs babel-minify on bookmarklet generating b.js
   ├── deploy.sh        # Simple scp-based deploy script.
-Invoke with destination as argument ├── index.html       # Main HTML file, imports libraries, has map div, │                    # and imports the main script files ├── map.js           # Main map abstraction layer.
+Invoke with destination as argument ├── index.html       # HTML file, imports libraries, has map div, │                    # and imports the main script files ├── map.js           # Map abstraction layer.
 For now it only supports Leaflet ├── popup.js         # Function which generates the popup comments for a marker (propertyPopup) │                    # marker is expected to have a marker.property property ├── script.js        # Main script logic: creates map, (maybe) enables geolocation,